Hi there, we're Cymen and Nick and we are the co-owners of Rankers.co.nz.

 A reasonable number of rankings is necessary in order for the score to be credible.
 Experiences with only a few reviews will have a moderated score.
 This does not mean that the experience or the reviews can't be trusted.

-The result is that experiences with a decent number of recent and high-rating reviews will tend to sit higher in the ranking tables.
+The result is that experiences with a decent number of recent and high-rating reviews will have a higher ranking score.

 We can guarantee the authenticity of the reviews because we're in the field collecting a good deal of them in person.
 Our online sign up process requires an email address for verification, and doesn’t allow anyone to place multiple rankings for one operator.
 We perform regular checks on reviews and may contact users to verify that a review is genuine.